joeyvmason/joeyvmason.github.io/_posts/2016-11-02-the-frontend-deserves-its-own-repository.md

 ---
 title: The Frontend Deserves its own Repository
 date: 2015-11-02 12:00:00 Z
-description: Improve development speed and maintainability by splitting frontend and backend into their own repositories.-->
+description: Improve development speed and maintainability by splitting frontend and backend into their own repositories.
 layout: post
 header-img: img/axe-1200.jpeg
 ---